Financial Knowledge for Kids – At Every Age

 Activity: While out shopping, talk with your child about how items in a store cost money.
 Before we can leave with them, we have to buy them.
 Let them hand your money to the cashier for you and help you collect the change.
 Take this time to talk about items and activities that are free and not free.
 For example, playing at the playground with friends is free, but going to a movie with a friend costs money.
 Ask them if they can think of activities and items that are free and not free.

 Preschooler Milestone: Counting Money & Good Savings Habits

 Activity: Help your preschooler learn about money through playing bank or store together.
 Introduce them to different denominations of coins and bills, their names and what they are worth.
 Help them learn counting skills by showing them the different ways to count money such as 10 pennies equals one dime or four quarters equals one dollar.
-You can begin to discuss the value of money, that you need it to buy things, and that you can earn it by working.
-Have the “money doesn’t grow on trees” talk and help them learn impulse control by saving their own money in a piggy bank.
+You can begin to discuss the value of money.
+You need it to buy things and you can earn it by working.
+Have the “money doesn’t grow on trees” talk.
+Help them learn impulse control by saving their own money in a piggy bank.
 Have them think of a special treat they’d like and once their savings goal is complete, help them go shopping to find their treat.